 For almost three decades, EcoFarm’s flagship event has brought food system stakeholders together for education, networking and celebration.
 With over 60 workshops featuring prominent speakers on the latest advances in agricultural techniques, marketing strategies, research and other important food system issues, along with organic meals and lively entertainment, the EcoFarm Conference is the largest sustainable agriculture gathering in the western United States.

-Join us October 1, 2011 at Full Belly Farm in the Capay Valley Community for the 24th Annual Hoes Down Harvest Festival, a celebration of organic harvests and rural life.
+For nearly 30 years, the annual Hoes Down Harvest Festival has celebrated organic harvests and rural life, delighting all ages at Full Belly Farm in the Capay Valley.
 Mini-workshops, games, crafts, farm tours, live music, and organic food make Hoes Down an educational, fun-filled day for the entire family.
 This event benefits EcoFarm and a variety of sustainable agriculture and community organizations.

 With our partners California Institute for Rural Studies, Community Alliance with Family Farmers, Polaris Institute and the WATER Institute at Occidental Arts and Ecology Center, we seek to catalyze approaches to agricultural water management that support the viability of agriculture, conserve water, and protect ecological integrity in California.